ONSdigital/blaise-typescript-react-guide/tutorials/01_basic_react_concepts.md

 Hooks are a means to share reusable code between components.

-By convention, they are functions what are named `useSomething`.
+By convention, they are functions that are named `useSomething`.

-React provides a number of hooks for you to use, but you can also write your own hooks.
+React provides some hooks for you to use, but you can also write your own hooks.

 ### Common Hooks